 - Guest Speaker at Black Women Bridging Borders, York University, (2017)

 - Guest Speaker at Seneca College Career Day, (2017)

 - The organizer of Passion 4 Dreams Black History Event, covered by RogersTV Peel Region, (2017)

 - Share Caribbean News Paper, (2013)

 - Featured in the College of Early Childhood Educators Promotional Video Highlighting Early Childhood Educators in Ontario, (2013)

 - Featured in the Toronto Sun Newspaper, (2012)

 - Featured in Toronto Metro Business Newspaper, (2011)

 - Received Seneca College Distinction Award,(2011)

-Natalee continues to speak and share her experiences within organizations, community settings, workshops and events.
-She is not only a role model for young girls and women, she is a change agent and leader, empowering other’s to step out of comfort zone to pursue their own goals and passions.
+Naj continues to speak and share her experiences within organizations, community settings, workshops and events.
+She is not only a role model for young girls and women, but she is also a change agent and leader, empowering others to step out of comfort zone to pursue their own goals and passions.
 She is determined to continue to use her gifts, knowledge and skills to IMPACT lives.